Big Van Vader: Independent circuit (2004–2007, 2010–2017)

 Vader returned to Japan, wrestling at a NJPW Wrestle Land show.
 He also worked in the independent circuit as Big Van Vader, including a tag match with Mike Awesome against Samoa Joe and Dan Maff in Jersey All Pro Wrestling on June 5, 2004.
 On May 12, 2007, Vader faced Brutus Beefcake at Spartan Slamfest, a World Wrestling Coalition charity show.
 The match was held at the Kingston Armory in Kingston, Pennsylvania.
 After wrestling his last match in 2007, White began working as a high school football coach and retired from the sport.

 On April 29, 2010, White made a return to wrestling under his Vader ring name at the event Vader Time 5 Return of the Emperor.
-At the event, he teamed with his son Jesse and former tag team partner 2 Cold Scorpio to successfully defeat Makoto Hashi, Tamon Honda and Tatsumi Fujinami in the main event.
+At the event, he teamed with his son Jesse and former tag team partner 2 Cold Scorpio to defeat Makoto Hashi, Tamon Honda and Tatsumi Fujinami in the main event.

 Vader made his in-ring return to the United States on January 28, 2012.
 He defeated Arik Royal and Adam Page in a handicap match at WrestleReunion: Los Angeles.
-On May 11, 2012 at Resistance Pro's event A Small Deadly Space, Vader defeated Jay Bradley.
+On May 11, 2012, at Resistance Pro's event A Small Deadly Space, Vader defeated Jay Bradley.

 In May 2016, Will Ospreay and Ricochet faced each other during the NJPW tournament Best of the Super Juniors.
 During the match, both wrestlers performed a high flying, fast-paced sequence.
 When Vader saw the sequence, he complained on social media about the current direction of pro wrestling, specifically about matches being too scripted and overly choreographed.
 During the following weeks, Vader and Ospreay feuded on Twitter, which led to England-based promotion Revolution Pro Wrestling (RevPro) booking a match between them.
 The match took place on August 12, 2016, with Vader defeating Ospreay.
 Two days later, Vader made an appearance in Colchester, England for the XWA Wrestling (XWA) promotion, defeating "Savvy" Sid Scala.

 On April 20, 2017, Vader made an appearance in Japan at Korakuen Hall as part of the Dradition show to celebrate the 45th anniversary of the debut of Tatsumi Fujinami.
 Following a six-man tag team match, Vader collapsed due to being dropped on his head during the match, but he was able to walk backstage under his own power and he remained in Japan as he was scheduled to work two more shows in Fukuoka and Osaka.
 On April 22, Vader, Takuma Sano, and Yoshiaki Fujiwara lost a six-man tag team match to Koji Kanemoto, Shiro Koshinaka and Tatsumi Fujinami.
 On April 23, Vader, Riki Choshu, and Tatsumi Fujinami defeated Shiro Koshinaka, Takuma Sano, and Yoshiaki Fujiwara.
-The final match of his career took place August 26, 2017 for Top Rope Promotions with Vader coming out victorious.
+The final match of his career took place August 26, 2017, for Top Rope Promotions with Vader coming out victorious.